Gavriil1/cip5_application_react/README.md

 Examples of potential improvements for future versions of the project:

 - Authentication
-  - Allow users to sign up for the app using email, Gmail/Apple/Microsoft/SSO authentication.
+  - Allow users to create an account and authenticate by using email, Gmail/Apple/Microsoft/SSO.
-  - Include a functionality to recover passwords through email.
+  - Add password receovery through email.
 - Profile
   - Provide an option to share a note with another user, or with a non-registered user by sharing a note link.
 - Notes